 Factor #3: Level of project complexity

 Consider your own needs as you review developer applications.
 What kind of project do you need the developer to do, and what is the scope?
-The complexity of the project will determine what level of skill you need the developer to have.
+The project’s complexity will determine what level of skill you need the developer to have.

-Will the developer be required to build the app from scratch or do you just need them to use a white-label development kit or a development template?
+Will the developer be required to build the app from scratch, or do you need them to use a white-label development kit or a development template?
 Also, what mobile platforms will the developer be required to use?
 OS or Android?

 Factor #4: Supervisor’s technical expertise

 Managing a developer is much more challenging than managing another type of employee due to the highly technical nature of the work.
 This has to be taken into account when assessing developer candidates.

 Suppose the hiring manager is not technical (or not technical in the right areas).
 In that case, they will have trouble knowing what questions to ask the developer and how to assess their productivity and output properly.
 In these situations, seeking out developers accustomed to working independently may be best.

 Great app developers aren’t just technically competent and have good business sense.